Operese/cedar/internal/snaplist/README.rst

       # The type of gadget tree source.
 Currently supported values
       # are git, directory, and prebuilt.
 When git is used the url
       # will be cloned and `make` will be run.
 When directory is
-      # used, ubuntu-image will change directories into the specified
+      # used, cedar will change directories into the specified
       # URL and run `make`.
 When prebuilt is used, the contents of the
       # URL are simply copied to the gadget directory.
       type: git | directory | prebuilt